This guide will help you set up a Raspberry Pi with Rasbian. Ready to do pretty much whatever you want.

 Now you are logged-in remote on the raspberry pi.
 Time to configure some stuff with the command

 On this menu we can configure some basic settings.
 Let’s change some settings.

 - Change User Password CHANGE THE PASSWORD.
 Longer is better and safer

-- Boot options Chose the ‘Console Autologin’ of ‘Console’ option.
+B1 Desktop / CLI Chose the ‘Console Autologin’ or ‘Console’ option.
 Don’t choose auto login if someone else might have physical access to the pi.
-This will disable the desktop so it won’t waste power.
+Desktop will just waste power.

-- Overclock Set this to the highest setting.
+- Overclock Only for the Pi 2B, Set this to the highest setting.
 It won’t hurt and will make the Pi a faster.

 When this is finished the pi might download some language packs.
 It it doesn’t reboot. you have to do it yourself.

-This might take a while but first we are going to update.
+This might take a while but a fresh install it’s highly recommended to update.

 Now we update all default installed software.
 If the image is old or hasn’t been updated in a while it might take a long time.
 The date of the image is in the file name of the downloaded image.